-Outcome: the consultation meets the definition of a non-admitted patient service event as the patient was not admitted or in the emergency department of a public hospital.
+Outcome: the consultation meets the definition of a non-admitted patient service event as the patient was not in the admitted or registered in an emergency care setting of a public hospital.

 2.9.
 Diagnostic services

 For ABF purposes, services from diagnostic clinics (30 series) are not counted as non-admitted patient service events.